adlibre/Adlibre-TMS/docs/saasu_setup.md

 ## Customer and Service Linking

-The next step is to link your customer and services to the appropriate accounts in Saasu as shown below:
+The next step is to link your customer and services to the appropriate accounts in Saasu as shown below.

+Click on the Saasu field to popup a list of customers and services directly from Saasu.

 <img src="https://github.com/adlibre/Adlibre-TMS/raw/master/docs/link_customer_saasu.png" />